sofiyakozinets/task-manager-fullstack-project/README.md

 yarn server
 ```

+Now, the API server is running on [http://localhost:5001](http://localhost:5001).

-Then, run the development server:
+Then, run the Next.js development server:

 ```bash
 npm run dev